 a.
-Sample Grant of Easement

-THIS INDENTURE, made and entered into this d 20,

-by and between, of , Montana, hereinafter

-of,

-Montana, hereinafter referred to as the "Grantee."

-THE GRANTOR does hereby give, grant and consuccessor and assigns, the right, privilege and authority to maintain, operate, repair, improve, and to travel upon and fixtures and appurtenances through, over, and across a conthe attached certificate of survey, extending across the land: o construct, reconstruct, I use, a road and its nece orridor, 60 feet wide, sho ssary wn on

-(legal description of Grantor's property over which ease ement is granted)

-THIS GRANT of right and authority shall run with the sa Grantor, its successors, all subsequent owners and any parties in the said property. interest

-IN WITNESS WHEREOF, the Grantor has hereunto set, 20 his hand this day of
+Sample Grant of Easement THIS INDENTURE, made and entered into this day of, 20 THE GRANTOR does hereby give, grant and convey unto the Grantee, its successor and assigns, the right, privilege and authority to construct, reconstruct, maintain, operate, repair, improve, and to travel upon and use, a road and its necessary fixtures and appurtenances through, over, and across a corridor, 60 feet wide, shown on the attached certificate of survey, extending across the following described tract(s) of land: (legal description of Grantor's property over which easement is granted) THIS GRANT of right and authority shall run with the said property and be binding on the Granton its successors, all subsequent owners and any parties having right, title, or interest in the said property.
+IN WITNESS WHEREOF, the Grantor has hereunto set his hand this day of, 20 Grantor STATE OF MONTANA)) ss.
+County of) On this day of, 20, before me, the undersigned, a Notary Public for the State of Montana, personally appeared, known to me to be the persons whose name is subscribed to the within instrument and acknowledged to me that they executed the same.
+IN WITNESS WHEREOF, I have hereunto set my hand and affixed my Notarial Seal this day of, 20 Notary Public for the State of Montana Residing at, Montana My commission expires b.

-Grantor

-STATE OF MONTANA )

-) ss.
-County of)

-County of)

-On this day of, 20, before me Public for the State of Montana, personally appea , known to me red

-subscribed to the within instrument and acknowle

-the same. aged to the that they exc eatea

-IN WITNESS WHEREOF, I have hereunto set my hand this day of, 20 and affixed my Notarial Seal

-Notary Public for the State of Montana

-Residing at

-My commission expires

-b.
 Sample Irrevocable Letter of Credit: